20 Powerful Facts About Hydrocephalus

 Use our hydrocephalus facts and stats to educate your friends, family, and social followers.
 Together, we can build public awareness about this condition!

-1. Hydrocephalus is a life-threatening condition that affects approximately 1 million Americans.
+1. Hydrocephalus is a life-threatening condition that affects more than 1 million Americans.

 2. Anyone, at any age, can develop hydrocephalus.

-3. One out of every 770 babies will develop hydrocephalus, making it as common as Down syndrome and more common than spina bifida or brain tumors.
+3. One out of every 770 babies will develop hydrocephalus, making it as common as Down’s syndrome and more common than spina bifida or brain tumors.

 4. There is no way to prevent hydrocephalus and there is no cure.
 The only known treatment requires brain surgery.